-Give examples of the desired behaviour of an algorithm.
-Look for the parameters that produce the desired behaviour.
+Collect a set of examples of the desired behaviour of an algorithm.
+Look for the parameters that produce the desired behaviour on the examples.

-If you let the computer look for the parameters, tuning becomes learning.
+If a loss function defines the desired behaviour, tuning becomes learning.

 • Example:

 Automatically decide which motion vectors are $good(v \in G)$ and which are $bad(v \in B)$.